This browser isn't supported, please upgrade your browser to the latest version.

 If you wish to contribute continued support to Theatre Calgary, and our recovery fund, you can do so via the link below.

-Will I get my same seats in the theatre next year?
+Will I get my same seats in the theatre when it reopens?

 Yes, we know that your seats are inportant to you, and your seats are secure.
 However, when we are able to open the doors to the Max Bell Theatre again, we will be operating under the strict advice and rules that will be set forth by the province, city, and Arts Commons.